 American Express Personal Platinum

 The American Express Personal Platinum card is the main credit card I use.
 Yes, it comes with a high annual fee of $699, but I fully utilize all the benefits that it offers.
 I travel a lot, so the lounge access comes in handy and the hotel status upgrades have given me a lot of free additional perks over the years.
 Another reason I love the American Express Personal Platinum card is the flexibility of the American Express Membership Rewards points that I earn with the card.
 Membership Rewards points are worth a minimum of 1% in travel but they can be transferred to Aeroplan at a 1:1 ratio or Marriott at a 1:1.2 ratio which can offer even better value depending on what I’m booking.
-Read my American Express Personal Platinum review now and find out why it’s one of the best travel credit cards in Canada.
+If you use my referral link when signing up, you get a welcome bonus of 60,000 points when spend $5,000 in the first three months.
+The regular offer is 50,000 points on a $3,000 spend so you need to decide what’s better for you.

 American Express Platinum Business

 The American Express Platinum Business is very similar to the American Express Personal Platinum but it comes with a lower annual fee and some reduced benefits.
 As the name implies, it’s a business card so I only use this card for my business expenses.
-Interestingly enough, if you’re looking to ride the Amex train where you can earn enough points for a free flight around the world, the Amex Platinum Business card is the one you would start with since it comes with a monster 60,000 point signup bonus.
-If you want to read more about this card, check out my American Express Platinum Business review now.
+Interestingly enough, if you’re looking to ride the Amex train where you can earn enough points for a free flight around the world, the Amex Platinum Business card is the one you would start with since it comes with a monster 60,000 point sign up bonus when you spend $5,000 in the first three months.
+However, if you use my referral link, you get 75,000 points on a $7,000 spend.

 WestJet RBC World Elite Mastercard